 In addition to the driver’s license suspension the prosecutor will seek in court, you can also have your license suspended by the State of Florida known as an administrative suspension.
 If you want to challenge that administrative suspension you or your attorney must request a hearing within ten days from the date you are arrested.

-Call (239) 309-2006 today to get in touch with our firm.
+Call (239) 309-2006 today, or fill out our online contact form, to get in touch with our firm.
 We handle cases throughout Florida, including Bonita Springs, Marco Island, Fort Myers, Cape Coral, Lehigh Acres, and the surrounding areas.

 DUI Penalties in Florida